DiffEqML/diffeqml-research/hypersolver/README.md

 <img src="media/hyperclass.gif" width="330" height="380">
 </p>

+This is a research project and not an official `DiffEqML` product.
+Expect bugs and sharp edges.
+Please help by trying it out, reporting bugs, and providing feedback!

-If you find our work useful, consider citing us:
+If you find our work useful, consider citing:

 ```
 @misc{poli2020hypersolvers,